 Burden, extra responsibility, hard work, completion

 The Nine of staves shows an injured man, clutching a stave.
+He wears the red boots and yellow pants of the knights of Questeros.
 He looks straight towards one of the eight staves that surround him.
 He seems weary and worn, as though he has already been through a battle and now must face additional challenges with the presence of these eight staves.
 As a Nine, though, this is his final challenge before reaching his goal; he must endure this last test of his strength and character before reaching the finish line.

 Nine of Wands